ICanBoogie/ActiveRecord/README.md

 #### Defining models

-Model definitions can be specified while creating the [Models][] instance.
+Model definitions can be specified while creating the [ModelCollection][] instance.

 Note: You don't have to create the [Connection][] instances used by the models, you can use their identifier which will get resolved when the model is needed.